Vantalim12/Vantalim12/README.md

 I'm a web developer with a keen interest in building secure, scalable applications and exploring the future of the decentralized web.
 As of October 2025, I'm always eager to learn new technologies and collaborate with others to build amazing things.
 </p>

-* 🔭 I’m currently focused on developing and securing **Blockchain websites**.
+* 🔭 I'm currently focused on developing and securing **Blockchain websites**.
-* 🌱 I’m expanding my backend skills by learning the **.NET framework**.
+* 🌱 I'm expanding my backend skills by learning the **.NET framework**.
-* 👯 I’m actively looking to collaborate on **cloud-native projects**, especially those involving containerization and microservices.
+* 👯 I'm actively looking to collaborate on **cloud-native projects**, especially those involving containerization and microservices.
 * 💬 Ask me about **Web Development**, **DevOps**, or my journey into **Blockchain**!

 ---